 What Is A Lumbar Facet Joint Injection?

 The Lumbar Facet Joint Injection is a procedure used to block or decrease pain caused by problems in the lumbar (low back) spine.
-Lumbar facet joints, which are not much larger than your thumbnail, are located on either side of each vertebrae.
+Lumbar facet joints, which are not much larger than your thumbnail, are located on either side of each vertebra.
 They provide stability and guide motion in the low back.
-If the joints become inflamed you may experience not only low back pain but also pain in the abdomen, buttocks, groin and legs.
+If the joints become inflamed you may experience not only low back pain but also pain in the abdomen, buttocks, groin, and legs.

 Lumbar Facet Joint Injection Procedure Overview